vesoft-inc/nebula/docs/manual-EN/2.query-language/4.statement-syntax/3.utility-statements/show-syntax.md

 `SHOW SNAPSHOTS` lists all the snapshots.

 `SHOW CHARSET` displays the available character sets.
-Currently available types are: utf8 and utf8mb4.
+Currently available types are: utf8 and utf8mb4. **Nebula Graph** extends the uft8 to support four byte characters.
+Therefore utf8 and utf8mb4 equivalent.

 `SHOW COLLATION` lists the display collations for a character set.
 Currently available types are: utf8_bin, utf8_general_ci, utf8mb4_bin and utf8mb4_general_ci.
+When the character set is utf8, the default collate is utf8_bin; when the character set is utf8mb4, the default collate is utf8mb4_bin.
+Both utf8_general_ci and utf8mb4_general_ci are case-insensitive comparisons and behave the same as MySQL.

 ## Example